St. Charles considers extending power contract with hesitation over coal, sustainability concerns

 Reliability and sustainability

-Representatives said sustainability, reliability and affordability were the main reasons the city should extend their contract with IMEA and reported that 20 of the 32 municipalities that make up IMEA have already made the longterm commitment.
+Representatives said sustainability, reliability and affordability were the main reasons the city should extend its contract with IMEA and reported that 20 of the 32 municipalities that make up IMEA already have made the long-term commitment.

-Gaden said thanks to their strong financial choices and long-term procurement agreements, the agency has been able to provide municipalities with consistently low energy costs, with prices currently 5% less than they were when St. Charles joined in 2004.
-He said IMEA is set to pay off all of its long-term bonds by 2035, which he said would reduce energy costs to municipalities by about 25%.
+Gaden said thanks to its strong financial choices and long-term procurement agreements, the agency has been able to provide municipalities with consistently low energy costs with prices 5% less than they were when St. Charles joined in 2004.
+He said IMEA is set to pay off its long-term bonds by 2035, which he said would reduce energy costs to municipalities by about 25%.

-Gaden also touted IMEA’s reliability, citing an average time of 16 minutes to restore power after an outage, compared to over an hour with ComEd.
+Gaden also touted IMEA’s reliability, citing an average time of 16 minutes to restore power after an outage, compared with more than an hour with ComEd.

-Currently, about 11 percent of the power IMEA provides currently comes from renewable, non-carbon emitting sources, which Gaden said is the highest of any power supplier in Illinois.
-He said only about 6 percent of energy provided by ComEd currently comes from non-carbon emitting sources.
+About 11% of the power IMEA provides comes from renewable, non-carbon emitting sources, which Gaden said is the highest of any power supplier in Illinois.
+He said only about 6% of energy provided by ComEd comes from non-carbon emitting sources.

-The percentage of renewable energy IMEA provides could be closer to 30 percent by 2035 and their goal is to provide net-zero emission energy by 2050, he said.
+The percentage of renewable energy IMEA provides could be closer to 30% by 2035 and its goal is to provide net-zero emission energy by 2050, Gaden said.

 IMEA owns a 15% share of Prairie State, a coal burning power plant in southern Illinois that is the largest emitter of planet-warming CO2 in the state and is among the top 10 largest CO2 emitters in the U.S., according to a 2019 study by the Environmental Protection Agency.

-Wilson said IMEA has been diversifying their energy generating portfolio to add solar, wind and hydro power as well as battery storage in recent years, however Hayden said roughly 80 percent of the energy they provide is still generated from coal.
+Wilson said IMEA has been diversifying its energy generating portfolio to add solar, wind and hydro power, as well as battery storage in recent years.
+However, Hayden said about 80% of the energy it provides still is generated from coal.

-With nearly 11 years left on the current contract, several alderpersons questioned why another 20 year commitment has to be made so soon, and were hesitant to support the extension due to the short notice the city was given to make a decision that will affect residents for the next 30 years.
+With almost 11 years left on the contract, several alderpersons questioned why another 20-year commitment has to be made so soon and were hesitant to support the extension because of the short notice the city was given to make a decision that will affect residents for the next 30 years.

-Alderperson Ron Silkaitis expressed concerns with the length of the commitment, the short amount of time to make it, and the amount of energy still being supplied by coal.
+Alderperson Ron Silkaitis expressed concerns with the length of the commitment, the short amount of time for officials to make the commitment and the amount of energy still being supplied by coal.

 IMEA wants a commitment now in order to procure the right amount of energy in long-term agreements with better rates, Gaden said.
-Without knowing how many municipalities the agency will be serving after 2035, it is hard to gauge how much energy they will need to provide, and the additional time will allow them to get the best possible rates through long-term agreements, he said.
+Without knowing how many municipalities the agency will be serving after 2035, it is hard to gauge how much energy it will need to provide and the additional time will allow it to get the best possible rates through long-term agreements, he said.

-Gaden told the committee that there is no energy supplier in the nation that can currently provide power to any city without the use of coal.
+Gaden told the committee there is no energy supplier in the nation that can provide power to any city without the use of coal.

-Alderperson Jayme Muenz asked IMEA representatives about the possibility of implementing carbon capture technology at the Prairie State plant, but Wilson told the committee members that the board would not support carbon capture because it does not make economic sense.
+Alderperson Jayme Muenz asked IMEA representatives about the possibility of implementing carbon capture technology at the Prairie State plant.
+Wilson told committee members that the board would not support carbon capture because it does not make economic sense.

 Comment cards were passed out to those in attendance to collect questions from the audience.
-Many of which were related to the use of coal, carbon capture, the issuance of bonds in the future and where energy would be sourced from after the coal-burning plants were decommissioned.
+Many questions were related to the use of coal, carbon capture, the issuance of bonds in the future and where energy would be sourced from after the coal-burning plants were decommissioned.

-Wilson said the plan is to continue to replace energy sourced from coal-burning plants with renewable energy sources like wind and solar, and they hope to integrate battery storage into their portfolio by 2030.
+Wilson said the plan is to continue to replace energy sourced from coal-burning plants with renewable energy sources such as wind and solar and that they hope to integrate battery storage into their portfolio by 2030.

 “We’re nonprofit.
 If there is a new technology that develops and we don’t need that coal, we’re going to get rid of it,” Wilson said.
 “We’re not a coal company making money off of this.
 It’s a diversified portfolio to make sure we’re reliable and affordable.”

-The city has until April 2025 to make the commitment, and city officials will continue to discuss the decision in future meetings.
+The city has until April 2025 to make the commitment.
+City officials said they will continue the discussion at future meetings.